-- How the family can be involved as some of the People with Disabilities (PWD) informal supports.
+- How family can be involved as informal support for People with Disabilities (PWD).

-- How family involvement can be more sustainable than relying on external government funded supports.
+- How NDIS family support can be more sustainable than relying on external government funded supports.

 Carer Pensions are managed by the Department of Human Services (DHS) who acknowledges that it might be difficult for someone to work if they are a full-time carer of a PWD.